twhite96/tiffs-typing-hugo/content/posts/HRH Prince Charles and Sir Jony Ive on designing for a better.md

 ---
-title: HRH Prince Charles and Sir Jony Ive on better design
+title: "HRH Prince Charles and Sir Jony Ive on better design"
-excerpt: Sir Jony sure has opinions.
+description: "Sir Jony sure has opinions."
+date: 2022-07-19
 ---

 # HRH Prince Charles and Sir Jony Ive on designing for a better world